smaakage85/trimmer/cran-comments.md

-This is a bugfix for my previous bugfix attempt :S
+This is a new version.
+It supports 'dont_touch' functionality, that enables the user to choose, what elements that must NOT be removed with `trim()`.

 ## R CMD check results
 0 errors | 0 warnings | 0 notes